practicalli/clojure-cli-config/README.md

 ## Test runners and Test Coverage tools

+[Practicalli Clojure: Unit testing](https://practical.li/clojure/testing/) covers many aspects of testing for projects.
+Kaocha is the main test runner used by Practicalli as it is simple to use and easily configurable to create an effective test workflow.

 Run unit tests in a project which are defined under the `test` path.
-See [Practicalli Clojure: Unit testing](https://practical.li/clojure/testing/unit-testing/)
+See

 | Command                            | Description                                                                               |
 |------------------------------------|-------------------------------------------------------------------------------------------|